^

 IV tone Rarely Often

-Boundary fusion, calcification.
-Immobilization of valves with subsequent calcification of the fibrous aortic valve ring
+Marginal adhesions, calcification.
+Immobilization of the valves with subsequent calcification of the fibrous ring of the aortic valve.

-Expansion, calcification of the fibrous ring, followed by a decrease in the area of the opening and the spread of calcification to the valves.
-Sealing and thickening of valves (aortic sclerosis) with long-lasting mobility
+Expansion, calcification of the fibrous ring with subsequent reduction in the area of the opening and spread of calcification to the cusps.
+Compaction and thickening of the cusps (aortic sclerosis) with long-term preserved mobility

 Often (45-50%)